blthayer/disquip-bot/README.rst

 -   `7zip`_
 -   **OPTIONAL**: `Notepad++`_

-Disquip Bot *should* be operating system agnostic, but to date has only been tested on Windows (I know, gross.).
+DisQuip Bot *should* be operating system agnostic, but to date has only been tested on Windows (I know, gross.).

-Disquip Bot is a Python program and thus requires that you install `Python`_.
+DisQuip Bot is a Python program and thus requires that you install `Python`_.
 Specifically, ensure you are running a version of Python
 >= 3.6.
 Before going any further take a moment to `download Python`_ and then install it.